Two new COVID-19 cases in KFL&A region

 Two new cases of COVID-19 are being reported in the KFL&A region.

-The number of known active cases in the area saw a slight increase, it's now at eight.
+The number of known active cases did see an increase, it's now at 13.

 No one is in the hospital with the virus.

-On the vaccination front, 83 per cent of the eligible population have received their first dose of a COVID-19 vaccine.
-Over 75 per cent are fully vaccinated.
+On the vaccination front, over 83 per cent of the eligible population have at least one dose of a COVID-19 vaccine.
+Nearly 77 per cent are fully vaccinated.